kiteamismorethansport/wd.io_telnyx_tests/README.md

 npm run wdio
 This command will execute tests using the default WebdriverIO settings.

+bash
+npm run wdio:chrome
+This command will execute tests using Chrome browser

+bash
+npm run wdio:edge
+This command will execute tests using Edge browser

+bash
+npm run wdio:firefox
+This command will execute tests using Firefox browser

+bash
+npm run wdio:file
+This command will execute tests of a single file with specific name

 Generating Allure Reports
 After running the tests, generate the Allure report with: